jw6/Warbler/README.md

 # Warbler

 Warbler is a messaging and task management app that allows users to login and create messages for other users to like and comment.
-Meanwhile, user can also create a ScrumBoard for project management and invite others users to join and work on the project.

 ## Getting Started